You can challenge a will in North Carolina on several grounds:

 How long do I have to contest a will in North Carolina?

-An interested party generally has three years from the probate of the will to contest the will.
+3 years.
+An interested party generally has three years from the probate of the will to contest the will in North Carolina.
 In North Carolina a will contest is called a caveat to the will.
 N.C.
 Gen. Stat. § 31-32.